lisongxu/CSCE156-Project-DB/README.md

 ### 5.2 Grading by the instructor

-Study and compare the performance of different ways to synchronzize the Java data and database data.
+Write a report to study and compare the performance of different methods of synchronzing the Java data with database data.
+For example, let's consider the list of posts shown in the *Post Window*, which includes all posts published by the current user and all posts visible to the current user.
+One method is to use a well-designed join select statement to directly retrieve such a list of posts from the database.
+Another method is to use a select statement to first find the users whose posts are visible to the current user, and then use multiple select statements to retrieve their posts from the database.
+Both

+one way that keeps the whole database data is to retrieve all database data to Java and then query the data locally in Java without using any (join) select statements.
+One way that keeps the minimum amount of database data is to use select statements to retrieve the minimum amount of data

 * Points: Additional 60 bonus points

 * Grading: Graded by the instructor.

+* Submission: Submit your report `study.pdf` to "Project 2 Bonus - Performance Study" on Canvas.

 * Methods to study: Design and implement several different ways to synchronzize the Java data and database data.

 * Dataset: Write code to initialize your database to have a large number of randomly generated users, posts, and visibility settings.

 * Performance metrics: Explore and find measurement methods to (automatically or manually) measure the total database running time and/or total amount of network traffic between the database server and your Java code, and/or other performance metrics confirmed by the instructor.

-* Design and conduct experiments to measure the above performance metrics as you increasing the database size, for example, number of randomly generated users/posts varying from 10, to 1000, 100000, or more (be careful not overloading the database server)
+* Experiments: Design and conduct experiments to measure the above performance metrics as you increasing the database size, for example, number of randomly generated users/posts varying from 10, to 1000, 100000, or more (be careful not overloading the database server)

 Write and submit a separate pdf file `study.pdf` to design and conduct experiments and report and discuss your experiment results.